-Last updated on November 28th, 2017 at 11:29 am
+Last updated on July 7th, 2021 at 11:08 am

 Suppose we have a fleet of desktop computers, running a mix of operating systems.
 A few of these systems are running Windows 8 and the rest are running Windows 10.
-We’d like to upgrade the Windows 8 machines to Windows 10, but we cannot, because some of their users need access to a (fictional) scriptable application called CRUSH that is not available for Windows 10.
+We’d like to upgrade the Windows 8 machines to Windows 10, but we can’t, because some of their users need access to a (fictional) scriptable application called CRUSH.
+CRUSH isn’t available for Windows 10.
 CRUSH for Windows 10 is promised “shortly.”

-Martini and Bosch have identified a phenomenon they call debt contagion [Martini 2015], whereby creating new system elements in forms compatible with elements already identified as debt effectively causes debt propagation.
+Martini and Bosch have identified a phenomenon they call debt contagion [Martini 2015].
+Because of debt contagion, creating new system elements in forms compatible with elements already identified as debt causes debt propagation.
 This practice helps us maintain some degree of uniformity in the asset, recognizing that in doing so we’re increasing the MPrin of a given class of technical debt.
 These future expansions of MPrin can be difficult to predict at the time we first incur the debt, or at any time.

 However, some forms of technical debt are far less discriminating with respect to the kinds of technical debt they spawn.
-Debt with this property tends to be associated with the processes used to develop or maintain technical assets.
+Debt with this property tends to be associated with the processes used to develop or maintain technological assets.
 In “A policymaker’s definition of technical debt,” we cite Pugh’s example of acceptance test debt as a form of technical debt [Pugh 2010].